Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 7. Choose `Next` to finish the agency creation
 8. Choose `Projects` from left panel of IAM service
 ![CreateAgency16](./images/006_CreateProject_18.png)
-9. If there is no `ap-southeast-1` project exists, choose `Create Project` on the top right corner of the page
+9. If there is no `ap-southeast-1` project exists, choose `Create Project` on the upper right corner of the page
 10. On the project creation page, select `AP-Singapore` from the dropdown menu for `Region` parameter and then choose `Cancel`, you can see a project for Singapore region has been created
 ![CreateProject01](./images/006_CreateProject_19.png)
 ![CreateProject02](./images/006_CreateProject_20.png)
 11. Create the same agency in all other member accounts except `Centralized IAM Account` by repeating step 1 to step 10

 ## Create a OBS bucket for terraform state storage
-1. Use Huawei Cloud Account login into `Centralized IAM Account`
+1. Use Huawei Cloud Account log in to `Centralized IAM Account`
 2. Choose `Object Storage Service`
-3. Choose `Create Bucket` on the top left of the console
+3. Choose `Create Bucket` on the upper left of the console
 4. For the bucket parameters, change the following parameters, leave the other parameters as default
 * Region: AP-Singapore
 * Bucket Name: choose a name as you like